 Two weeks into school, I had a major depressive episode.
 My parents, friends, teachers and counselors were understanding and supportive.
-I took a leave of absence from my job and was admitted into an Intensive Outpatient Program with group therapy for three hours three days a week.
+I took a leave of absence from my job and was admitted into is the best thing I could have done for myself.
+There is nothing to fear."

+an Intensive Outpatient Program with group therapy for three hours three days a week.
 I feel no shame about my mental health history.
 Asking for help is the best thing I could have done for myself.
 There is nothing to fear.